Our verdict

 In the heel, the X2 is 9% softer than average and in the forefoot, it is 15% firmer than average.

-Bottom line: if you need a versatile cross-trainer for a little bit of everything, then the Nano X2 does an excellent job.
-But if you expect a firmer heel, do consider the Metcon 8 instead.
+Bottom line: if you need a versatile cross-trainer for a little bit of everything, then we recommend the Nano X2 as it does an excellent job.
+But if you expect a firmer heel, we suggest considering the Metcon 8 instead.

 Softer forefoot and firmer heel on the Metcon 8